mdemuth/hyper-item/README.md

 An item represents the state of a domain concept.

 #### 3.1.1. `rel`
 Describes the relation of the item to its parent.
-Possible values are subject to the domain represented by the item and should be documented and linked to this item via `rel` of `profile`.
+Possible values are subject to the domain represented by the item and SHOULD be documented and linked to this item via `rel` of `profile`.

 #### 3.1.2. `id`
 A document local identifier for the item that may be used as the target of URL fragments.

 #### 3.1.3. `type`
 Describes the type of the item.
-Possible values are subject to the domain represented by the item and should be documented and linked to this item via `rel` of `profile`.
+Possible values are subject to the domain represented by the item and SHOULD be documented and linked to this item via `rel` of `profile`.

 #### 3.1.4. `properties`
 A list of [properties](#32-property) describing the current state of the item.

 #### 3.1.5. `data`
-An arbitrary *JSONValue* that may be used as *payload* that does not naturally fit into properties.
-This property should only be used sparsely and should be ignored by most generic Hyper-Item clients.
+An arbitrary *JSONValue* that MAY be used as *payload* that does not naturally fit into properties.
+This property SHOULD only be used sparsely and SHOULD be ignored by most generic Hyper-Item clients.

 #### 3.1.6. `links`
 A list of [links](#33-link) related to the item.
-A root item should include a link with `rel` to `self` with the canonical `href` for this item.
+A root item SHOULD include a link with `rel` to `self` with the canonical `href` for this item.

 #### 3.1.7. `actions`
 A list of [actions](#34-action) related to the item.